toolness/planet-badges/README.md

 Just add an entry to `feeds.yml`.
 The feed can be Atom or RSS.

+## Security

+Currently, the code doesn't sanitize the HTML coming from the feeds, so either host the static site on its own domain or make sure you're only pulling content from trusted sources.
+Or, fork the code and add sanitization!

   [node-feedparser]: https://github.com/danmactough/node-feedparser#readme
   [nunjucks]: http://nunjucks.jlongster.com/
   [Heroku Scheduler]: https://devcenter.heroku.com/articles/scheduler